heymarcel/draft-ietf-wimse-headless-jwt-authentication/draft-levy-wimse-headless-jwt-authentication-practices.md

 # JWT used for Authentication {#JWT.authentication}

 The overall message flow is seen in {{fig-message-flow}}, and this section explains it in more detail.
 It assumes the workload has previously acquired a JWT adhering to the profile specified in [RFC7523].
 JWT provisioning assumptions are described in more detail in {{JWT.provisioning}}.

-1. The workload calls a Resource Server over HTTP and presents a JWT Bearer Token as specified in Section 4 of [RFC7521].
+1. The workload calls an Authorization Server's token endpoint and presents a JWT Bearer Token as specified in Section 4 of [RFC7521].
-2. The Resource Server takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the Authorization Server's configuration via HTTP, as specified in [OIDC.Discovery].
+2. The Authorization Server takes the value from the `iss` claim and appends `/.well-known/openid-configuration` to retrieve the JWT issuer's configuration via HTTP, as specified in [OIDC.Discovery].
 Alternatively, the OAuth 2.0 Authorization Server Metadata endpoint [RFC8414] may be used.
-3. The Resource Server then retrieves the JWKs via HTTP from the `jwks_uri` declared in the Authorization Server's configuration response.
+3. The Authorization Server then retrieves the JWKs via HTTP from the `jwks_uri` declared in the JWT issuer's configuration response.
-4. Using the appropiate issuer key, the Resource Server verifies the signature of the JWT Bearer Token.
+4. Using the appropiate issuer key, the Authorization Server verifies the signature of the JWT Bearer Token.
-5. The Resource Server then responds to the workload according to the outcome of the signature verification.
+5. The Authorization Server then responds to the workload with an access token suitable for use with the Resource Server.
+6. The Workload then authenticates with the Resource Server using the access token.

-As we can see, the headless JWT authentication pattern closely follows that of OIDC, but like much great literature it starts "in medias res," without the initial authorization by a user.
+As we can see, the headless JWT authentication pattern closely follows that of OIDC, but without the initial authentication by a user.

 This document limits discussion to HTTP, as this is the protocol predominantly used.
 Although other protocols are out of scope, this should not be read as a